Agrimatics/activemodel-datastore/README.md

 ## <a name="queries"></a>Retrieving Entities

-Each entity in Cloud Datastore has a key that uniquely identifies it.
+Each entity in Datastore has a key that uniquely identifies it.
 The key consists of the following components:

 * the kind of the entity, which is User in these examples
 * an identifier for the individual entity, which can be either a a key name string or an integer numeric ID
-* an optional ancestor path locating the entity within the Cloud Datastore hierarchy
+* an optional ancestor path locating the entity within the Datastore hierarchy

 #### [all(options = {})](http://www.rubydoc.info/gems/activemodel-datastore/ActiveModel%2FDatastore%2FClassMethods:all)
 Queries entities using the provided options.
 When a limit option is provided queries up to the limit